 - There is also a higher chance of developing storage mites or mold that could cause food poisoning in dogs.

-Once the bag is opened, roll the sides back up, fasten it with clips, and place the bag in your airtight container.
-There are specially made clips like these or this stylish one but don’t worry if you don’t want to buy special clips, I use binder clips.
+Once the bag is opened, roll the sides back up, fasten it with clips, and place it in your airtight container.
+There are specially made clips like these or this stylish one but don’t worry if you don’t want to buy special clips; I use binder clips.
 The manufacturer puts the food in a bag that keeps out oxygen and moisture.
 Use that to your benefit.